rfbproto/rfbproto/rfbproto.rst

 in the final row will also be smaller.

 Each tile is either encoded as raw pixel data, or as a variation on RRE.
 Each tile has a background pixel value, as before.
-However, the background pixel value does not need to be explicitly specified for a given tile if it is the same as the background of the previous tile.
+The background pixel value does not need to be explicitly specified for a given tile if it is the same as the background of the previous tile.
+However the background pixel value may not be carried over if the previous tile was raw.
 If all of the subrectangles of a tile have the same pixel value, this can be specified once as a foreground pixel value for the whole tile.
 As with the background, the foreground pixel value can be left unspecified, meaning it is carried over from the previous tile.
+The foreground pixel value may not be carried over if the previous tile was raw or had the SubrectsColored bit set.
+It may, however, be carried over from a previous tile with the AnySubrects bit clear, as long as that tile itself carried over a valid foreground from its previous tile.

 So the data consists of each tile encoded in order.
 Each tile begins with a subencoding type byte, which is a mask made up of a number of